Star Trek: Klingon Academy: Release and reception

 Other complaints against the game by game reviewers included the interface being too complex and inaccessible, and that these features were perhaps not adequately documented by the game manual.
 Klingon Academy fans, however, may see these features instead as strengths.
 The artificial intelligence of the ships was also a cause for complaints.
 Enemies frequently come at the player on a collision course, which can destroy both ships.
 This issue was fixed in a patch.

 GameSpy praised the game, stating, "With top talent like Christopher Plummer and David Warner reprising their roles from The Undiscovered Country and a story that could have easily been made into feature film, Interplay's Star Trek: Klingon Academy is as much an entertainment experience as it is a computer game," and praised the game's cinematic visual effects and the measured pace of combat.
 GameSpot's review summarized the game as "an extremely ambitious simulation that provides plenty of original gameplay but fails to adequately refine its presentation," citing overly complex controls and poor AI pathfinding as major obstacles.
 IGN rated it as good game, praising it for its Star Trek theme and presentation of space combat.

 Overall, the development of Klingon Academy did rival that of most motion pictures, the marketing and advertisement did not have an equally robust budget or commitment behind it.
 Although Interplay was receptive to fan sites desiring previews of the Star Trek games, the exposure was apparently inadequate for a game needing to overcome the stigma attached to the franchise after prior disappointments in movies, TV series, and the game's own predecessor.

 The game was nominated for the Sci-fi Sim award at Computer Gaming World's 2001 Premier Awards, which went to MechWarrior 4: Vengeance; it did, however, win the "Best Resurrection" Special Achievement award amongst Star Trek games.

-In 2016, Tom's Guide ranked it as one of the top ten Star Trek games.
+Tom's Guide and Space.com have ranked Klingon Academy as one of the top ten Star Trek games.